 "You not only earn a BA degree, but have a chance to meet people from all over the state that are active in their communities - that in itself is a learning experience."

-The program is designed especially for mature and nontraditional students in rural Alaska communities.
+In both the Alaska Native Studies and Rural Development programs, you develop a concentration in an area specific to either ANS or RD.
+The programs are designed especially for mature and nontraditional students in rural Alaska communities.
 Many are returning to higher education after many years away from study.
-Most students are already employed, and many are active as community leaders.
+Most students are already employed, and many are active community leaders.
 Nearly all have family and other obligations that make it difficult to complete a degree in a traditional campus setting.

 As either an Alaska Native Studies or Rural Development student, you'll work with a faculty advisor in developing a plan of study for your B.A. degree.
 You'll be encouraged to use your workplace and community as part of your "campus."
 You'll complete your degree not only through conventional course work but also through flexible and innovative learning opportunities, including:

 - On-the-job training

 - Individualized courses

 You'll also have the option of moving seamlessly between the Applied Field-Based Program and the Fairbanks campus-based programs if you choose to do so.

 As regular UAF degree, the B.A. programs in ANS/RD is governed by the academic policies and procedures found in the current UAF catalog.

 This Rural Development B.A.
 Student Guide expands on information in the catalog and answers questions requently asked by students in the Applied-Field Based Program.
 If you have further questions, please consult the catalog or discuss them with your advisor.